Why try Slack Connect direct messages?

 Easily get started

-For the most part, direct messages with trusted partners will look and feel just like the Slack you’re already used to.
+For the most part, direct messages with trusted partners will look and feel just like the Slack that you’re already used to.